StreakyCobra/gws/README.md

         $ gws

+  If you give the option `--hide-clean`, then projects that have at least one remote and only clean branches will not be shown.
+This works for the commands `fetch` and `ff` as well.

 * It can fetch the modifications from `origin` for all repositories, it is usefull te be sure to have the latest modifications, for instance before going to take the train with no internet connection: